binhxn/component-library/README.md

 ### `yarn guide`

 Runs Styleguidist server for component library with style guide

+Open [http://localhost:6060](http://localhost:6060) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.